In Hemp 106, we discuss how CBD may help maintain one's health by body part based on the latest scientific data.

 CBD is not a drug.

 The FDA does not allow PharmaXtracts to advertise CBD as either a drug or as a nutritional supplement.
 The FDA must consider CBD made from industrial hemp in conformance with the Legitimacy of Industrial Hemp Research section of the Agricultural Act of 2014, 7 USC §5940, a food and nothing more.
 Any statement CBD acts to diagnose, treat, cure, or prevent any disease is forbidden by federal regulations.
-Therefore, the most that we or any other CBD website can legally say is what CBD does leaving it up to the customer to decide if CBD may treat, cure, or prevent any disease or ailment they may have.
+Therefore, the most that we or any other CBD website can legally say is what CBD does leaving it up to the customer to decide if CBD may diagnose, treat, cure, or prevent any disease or ailment they may have.
+That is why no particular disease is mentioned in this blog.

 Given those limitations, certain medical ailments are not necessary diseases, such as pain, anxiety and inflammation, which may come and go without any associated disease and, therefore, we discuss some medical issues that do not rise to the level of a disease.
 Although CBD characteristics are listed by the organ most likely affected, many CBD traits affect more than one portion of the human body.